Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 Recommended Cleaning Agents and Tools for Roller Shutters

-• Non-Abrasive Cloths or Microfibre Brushes: To avoid scratching slats or finishes.
+• Non-Abrasive Cloths or Microfibre Brushes: Help prevent scratches and surface damage.

-• Salt Residue Removers: Particularly important in coastal regions to prevent corrosion.
+• Salt Residue Removers: Useful in coastal areas to reduce corrosion risk.

-• Avoid: Harsh solvents, bleach, or abrasive scouring pads.
+• Avoid: Harsh solvents, bleach, high-pressure cleaning, and abrasive pads.

 Step-by-Step Cleaning Process for Different Shutter Materials